microsoft/FHIRPower/Usecases/Schedules/README.md

 # Building a Schedule Power App
 As usual, I started with a Canvas app in the desktop format.
-If you know you’ll want a phone format in the end, then you should start with that, but I prefer the extra real estate when I’m learning about a new API (and since I’m almost always in reach of a tablet, laptop, or desktop, I still rarely use apps on my phone).
+If you know you’ll want a phone format in the end, then you should start with that, but I prefer the extra real estate when I’m learning about a new API (and since I’m almost always in reach of a tablet/laptop/desktop, I still rarely use apps on my phone).

 Since this app is really just going to be used to verify my custom connector is working as expected, I’m going to add a connection to my custom connector first.
 The database cylinder icon on the left hand side of the Power App editor canvas is where you do that.
 (The Search text box here is misleading.
 It doesn’t search available connectors, but just the connectors and collections you’ve already added to the app.)